-From one with double beds to one which hosts pyjama parties, these are the best cinemas for dates in London
+From the double beds of the Electric Cinema to the pyjama parties of the Prince Charles: these are the best cinemas for dates in London

 Location: 191 Portobello Rd, Notting Hill, London W11 2ED

-What could be more romantic than watching a heartwarming film at the home of British cinema and then going for a stroll on London’s beautiful Southbank under the glow of the city lights?
-The BFI is not only a perfectly located venue but also offers great value for screening tickets – especially for young lovers under 25.
-There’s a snug indoor bar and a heated terrace under Waterloo Bridge where you and your other half can while away the hours watching the world pass by like you’re an achingly cool couple in an indie film.
+What could be more romantic than watching an invigorating film at the home of British cinema, and then going for a stroll on London’s beautiful Southbank under the glow of the city lights?
+The BFI is not only a perfectly located venue but also offers great value for screening tickets – especially for young cinephiles under 25.

 Location: 7 Leicester Pl, London WC2H 7BY